A history of leadership

 Although the trustees welcomed their connection to the Methodist Church, they were intent on creating an institution hospitable to people of various denominations.
 In drafting the Colorado Seminary's official charter, the trustees noted that "No test of religious faith shall ever be applied as a condition of admission."

 Today, the University's vision, values, mission and goals complement the principles and traditions of the Methodist Church.
 In keeping with this legacy, the University of Denver welcomes students and employees of all faiths and backgrounds.

 The University further embraces its Methodist roots by honoring an outstanding faculty member with the annual United Methodist Church Teacher/Scholar Award.
 The accolade recognizes those who demonstrate exceptional teaching, concern for students, and commitment to high standards in their personal and professional lives.
-In fall 2012, the winner was Corinne Lengsfeld, professor in the Department of Mechanical and Materials Engineering.
-Lengsfeld heads the biofluids laboratory at the University of Denver and enlists her students on a number of important research projects, including efforts to improve pulmonary drug delivery to patients on mechanical ventilators and to develop wearable sensor technologies.

 The seminary had to close its doors temporarily after a few years in the unstable economic landscape of Denver's gold rush.
 But in 1880, the seminary re-opened as the University of Denver under Chancellor David Hastings Moore in a small building downtown.
 This time, it was for good, and DU's first graduate, John Hipp, took his diploma in 1884.
 University administrators eventually began looking for a quieter location, finding it several miles south of Denver on land donated by Rufus "Potato" Clark, a reformed alcoholic and potato farmer.
 The University Park campus was born in 1890 at the corner of what is now University Boulevard and Evans Avenue.